-To use the live mast as a boom for self-erecting the crane, the Liftcrane Mast Capacities Chart must be selected in the Rated Capacity Indicator/Limiter (RCL/RCI) Configuration screen.
-See the RCI/RCL manual for instructions.
+To use the live mast as a boom for self-erecting the 16000, the Liftcrane Mast Capacities Chart must be selected in the Rated Capacity Indicator/Limiter (RCL/RCI) Configuration screen.
+See that manual for instructions.

-The boom hinge pins, upper counterweight cylinder pins, cab raise/lower cylinder, and mast assist cylinders are controlled by switches on the hand-held radio remote control (Figure 4-4).
+The rotating bed jacks, front and rear rotating frame pins. boom hinge pins, upper counterweight cylinder pins, and mast assist cylinders are controlled by switches on the handheld radio remote control (Figure 4-5).
 The remote control also selects engine speed.